damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 Just below the frontmatter, start writing your post, including the sections as follows:

 - Introduction.
-State the problem, audience and purpose of the article.
+State the problem, audience, and purpose of the article.
 - Add the `<!-- more -->` separator.
 This is going to separate the visible part on the landing page <https://about.GitLab.com/blog/> from the rest of the article body.
 - Software and hardware requirements - explain what the reader needs before following your steps.